Sindoor (1987 film): Plot

 He rescinds his resignation and starts giving Lalita and Ravi home tuition at Lalita's place.
 Shera is back from jail and finds the whereabouts of Prem's family.
-Vijay and Laxmi started meeting each other, which once Ravi saw and informs Lalita about the affair between her mother and Professor Vijay.
-Which Lalita disbelieves and they have a breakup.
+Vijay and Laxmi began to meet each other once Ravi saw and informed Lalita about the affair between her mother and Professor Vijay.
+Lalita disbelieves, and they have a breakup.
 Ravi confronts Vijay and warns him to leave the city.
-Shera takes advantage of the situation and beats Vijay up telling him Ravi is responsible for this.
-Laxmi knowing about Vijay's condition meets him.
-Lalita is shocked after she saw her mother hugging professor Vijay.
+Shera takes advantage of the situation and beats Vijay, telling him that Ravi is responsible.
+Laxmi, knowing about Vijay's condition, meets him.
+Lalita is shocked after she sees her mother hugging Professor Vijay.
 She tries to commit suicide and is saved by Ravi.
 She decides to leave her home with her father's photograph.
 Laxmi tries to stop her, but she leaves.
-Vijay meets Advocate Dharamdas and tells him all the story so as to reconcile the family.
+Vijay meets Advocate Dharamdas and tells him all the story to reconcile the family.
 Ravi is furious seeing Vijay at his home and insults him.
 Dharamdas stops him and tells the story to Ravi.
-Lalita is again kidnapped by Shera.
-He again asks the same ransom what he asked 14 years back, to which Laxmi agrees.
+Shera again kidnaps Lalita.
+He again asks for the same ransom he asked for 14 years back, to which Laxmi agrees.
 Laxmi goes to meet Shera with the agreed ransom.
-Then a good fight scene at the climax.
-Gulshan Grover (Shera's nephew, also a bad guy) is killed by Shera.
+Then, there is a good fight scene at the climax.
+Shera kills Gulshan Grover (Shera's nephew, also a bad guy).
 Shera shoots at Lalita.
-To save Lalita, Laxmi takes the bullet, is unconscious and Professor Vijay held her.
-Her Mangalsutra, which she always hides, is out.
-Another misunderstanding and Lalita is all tears, ready to leave the scene.
+To save Lalita, Laxmi takes the bullet, is unconscious, and Professor Vijay holds her.
+Her mangalsutra, which she always hides, is out.
+Another misunderstanding and Lalita is all tears, ready to leave.
 Shera succumbs to the stabbing earlier in the climax by Gulshan Grover.
 Police arrive.
-Lalita is stopped by Ravi.
+Ravi stops Lalita.
 Advocate Dharamdas tells Laxmi's story to Lalita.
-Lalita realizes her mistake ask for forgiveness from Laxmi.
+Lalita realizes her mistake and asks for forgiveness from Laxmi.
 All reconcile.